TheThinkingHome/device_sentinel/CONTRIBUTING.md

 # Contributing to Device Sentinel

-Thanks for the interest.
-A few things worth knowing before you open an issue or a pull request.

-## The state of the project

-Device Sentinel is pre-release and built in strict, ordered steps: observe, learn, detect, notify.
-Each step is proven on a live system before the next begins.
-The design document rules the build; decisions recorded there are not re-litigated in issues, though new evidence is always welcome.

-## Bug reports
+Device Sentinel gets better every time it runs on a house it hasn't seen before.
+You don't need to write a line of code to help.
+Your opinion, your problem reports and your data are what shape it.

+## Tell Me What You Think

+Run it for a week or two, then tell me how it went.
+What do you like?
+What don't you like?
+What confused you, and what did you expect it to do that it didn't?
+Open an issue titled "Review" and say it plainly.
+A short honest review is worth more than a long polite one.

+## Something Not Working?

-Evidence beats description.
-The bug report form asks for the diagnostics download (Settings, Devices and Services, Device Sentinel, three-dot menu, Download diagnostics) because it answers most questions before they are asked.
-Reports with diagnostics get fixed; reports without them get a request for diagnostics.
+Use the bug report form.
+It asks for your diagnostics download (**Settings > Devices and Services > Device Sentinel**, the three dots, **Download diagnostics**), because that file answers most questions before they're asked.
+Say what you expected to see and what happened instead.
+A report with diagnostics gets fixed fastest.

+## Share Your Data

+Some hardware can only be supported once someone has seen how it behaves on a real system.
+Under **Extended Diagnostics** in Device Sentinel's settings, you can turn on the hardware you'd like supported, such as Z-Wave, Matter or your router.
+Device Sentinel then records how it behaves, in files on your own system.
+Nothing is sent anywhere unless you attach it yourself.

+Let it run for a few days while you use your house normally, try a few simple tests (unplug a device for ten minutes, take a battery out until the device reads frozen, unplug your hub for ten minutes), and send the files.
+The [Extended Diagnostics](https://github.com/TheThinkingHome/device_sentinel/wiki/Extended-Diagnostics) page in the wiki walks you through each step and lists the files to attach.

+The files carry device names and readings, and never passwords, tokens or addresses.
+If you'd still rather not post them publicly, open the issue without them, and you'll be given an email address to send them to.

+## Ask for Your Hub or Integration

+If you run a hub or integration that Device Sentinel doesn't support yet, open an issue titled "Extend support for *name* integration" or "Extend support for *name* hub".
+Say what it is, what Device Sentinel does with its devices today, and what you'd like it to do.

-## Feature requests
+## Feature Requests

 Welcome, especially the real-situation kind: what happened in your home that this would have caught?
-Ideas that fit the design land in the queue.
-Detection accuracy comes first, everything else after.
+Catching real failures comes first, everything else after.

-## Pull requests
+## Pull Requests

 Held until 1.0.
-The pre-release build follows a single design under active development, and outside code, however good, would collide with steps already in motion.
+Device Sentinel follows a single design under active development, and outside code, however good, would collide with work already in motion.
 After 1.0 this section changes.

-## Code standards, for later

-Docstrings carry the decision and the reason, not just the what.
-Inline comments explain why.
-Names are fully descriptive, no abbreviations.
-Every source file carries the copyright header.
-The test suite runs on every push and stays green.
-Run it serially (plain `pytest`, never `pytest -n`): the pinned Home Assistant harness shares one `testing_config/www/` directory across xdist workers, so a parallel run races the daily brief's atomic write and fails intermittently.

 ## License